 When asked by Deloitte what is sustainable , the most common response is " biodegradable or made from recycled material".

-This is a different from what this term means in reality ( the exception being France and Australia who have well thought out definitions)
+This is a different from what this term means in reality ( the exception being France and Australia who have well thought out definitions that give a realistic timeframe for decomposition and toxicity),the rest of the world are still deciding what is biodegradable, in fact the UK Government has been trying to work out what is biodegradable since 2019

 Consumers top five most important environmentally sustainable or ethical practices.